MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/top-billing-questions.md

 ## How do I see my current order balance?

-The total that is displayed on the **Bills** page is the invoice balance - the total as of the invoice date.
-In the screenshot below, the invoice balance is $68.44.
-To see your current order balance, choose **View details** on your most recent order.
+The total that is displayed n the <a href="https://go.microsoft.com/fwlink/p/?linkid=848039" target="_blank">Bills</a> page is the invoice balance - the total as of the invoice date.
+To see your current order balance, view your most recent order or invoice.

 ::: moniker range="o365-worldwide"